 See our article on creating a digital press kit for your book.

-5. Follow up- Keep a detailed spreadsheet of all the people and media outlets you’ve contacted, along with their contact info, and the date of first contact.
-Follow up with them a couple weeks later asking if they received your press release, if they would be covering the event, and if you can do anything to accommodate them.
-Interviews?
-Free books for giveaways?
-Contribute to their blogs in exchange for some coverage? etc.
+5. Follow up.
+Keep a detailed spreadsheet of all the people and media outlets you’ve contacted, along with their contact info, and the date of first contact.
+Follow up with them a couple weeks later asking if they’ve received your press release, if they will be covering the event, and if you can do anything to accommodate them (e.g. interviews, free books for giveaways, contributions to their blogs, etc).

 Then follow up a second time as the event nears.
 Sometimes scheduled stories are dropped or miss deadline, and maybe your event is the perfect last-minute addition to fill some dead air or white space.